Cornell-Tech-PAML-Course-2023/homework2/README.md

 Write a function called deploy_model() which tests a regression model with best performance out of all regression models for a given metric.
 Use the deployment model selected on the ‘Test Model’ page to train the specified regression model and hyperparameters.
 The next element shown on the web application is a map of California showing the available house listings.

-The web application will show the predicted housing price and state whether they can afford it base don their budget.
+The web application will show the predicted housing price and state whether they can afford it based on their budget.

 $ Testing Code with Github Autograder